nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. If the command is recognised as the delete command, `DoctorAppointmentParser.parse()` calls `MainChecker.checkNumInput()` and `DoctorAppointmentChecker.checkValidDataForDelete()` to ensure that the inputs are valid.

+2. `checkValidDataForDelete()` will call the following function in sequence:

+	- checkIdDuringParse()
+	- isValidIdToDelete()

 **Creating DoctorAppointmentDelete command**

-2. A DoctorAppointmentDelete Command object is created if the inputs are valid.
+3. A DoctorAppointmentDelete Command object is created if the inputs are valid.
-3. The Command object is returned to `DoctorAppointmentInstance.run()`.
+4. The Command object is returned to `DoctorAppointmentInstance.run()`.

 **Deleting DoctorAppointment Object using User Input**

-4. DoctorAppointmentInstance then executes the DoctorAppointmentDelete Command object by running `DoctorAppointmentDelete.execute()`.
+5. DoctorAppointmentInstance then executes the DoctorAppointmentDelete Command object by running `DoctorAppointmentDeleteCommand.execute()`.
-5. `AppointmentList.deleteAppointment()` is called, which iterates through the objects in ArrayList<DoctorAppointment> appointmentList.
+6. `AppointmentList.deleteAppointment()` is called, which iterates through the objects in ArrayList<DoctorAppointment> appointmentList.
 The DoctorAppointment Object matching the input given by the user will be removed from the array list.

 **Saving changed DoctorAppointment Objects into .txt file**

-6. `AppointmentList.deleteAppointment()` then calls `DoctorAppointmentStorage.writeToFile()` which rewrites the updated appointmentList into the DoctorAppointment.txt file.
+7. `AppointmentList.deleteAppointment()` then calls `DoctorAppointmentStorage.writeToFile()` which rewrites the updated appointmentList into the DoctorAppointment.txt file.
-7. Control is then returned to StaffInstance.
+8. Control is then returned to DoctorAppointmentInstance.

 <br>